jswallin/PROFASI_plugin_SBM/README.md

 http://cbbp.thep.lu.se/activities/profasi/
 http://people.binf.ku.dk/wb/profasi/

-This repository uses the PROFASI plugin facility.
-It implements a structure-based potential energy term, which can be used to modify the base energy function implemented in PROFASI.
+The code in this repository uses the PROFASI plugin facility and implements a structure-based potential energy term, which can be used to modify the base energy function implemented in PROFASI.

-The structure-based potential energy therm is described in the following publication:
+The structure-based potential energy term is described in the following publication:

 Stefan Wallin and Bahman Seifi, "The C-terminal domain of